 Rhaphiolepis umbellata 'minor' Gulf Green

-This shrub also only blooms on old wood (like lilacs) so any pruning should be done directly after flowering.
+This shrub also only blooms on old wood (like lilacs) so any pruning should be 'e directly after flowering.

 Gray SantolinaSantonlina this was the first plant I ever fell in love with.
 My aunt had one in her yard.
 Gray Santolina, the most common variety is the most vigorous.
 It forms a naturally mounded shape of dense gray foliage that smells heavenly.
 It takes full sun and does not need supplemental irrigation unless we have two months of drought with over 100° weather.
 There is also a green Santolina that is nice but it is not as vigorous.

 Easily grown in average, dry to medium, well-drained soils in full sun.
 Plants appreciate regular moisture during the first year, but tolerate drought once roots are established.
 Plants perform well in limey soils.
 Plants tolerate poor dry soils.
 Avoid rich soils.
 Avoid wet soils.
 Gritty or sandy soils help provide the exceptional drainage that these plants need.
 Plants dislike humid weather where they are more susceptible to fungal diseases and tend to lose compact shape by opening up in the center.
 Deadhead spent flowers as soon as they fade.